Mareta Hunt | Director

 Zainab Baba | Social Media & Administration Assistant

 Zainab joined us at the beginning of 2019 as a Social Media and Administration Assistant.
 Her role involves assisting with social media and marketing, administrative tasks, as well as working on our website alongside Mark.
-Zainab is also a third year Law & Arts student at the University of Auckland and is particularly interested in humanitarian law and the law of war and conflict.
+Zainab is also a fourth year Law & Arts student at the University of Auckland and is particularly interested in humanitarian law and the law of war and conflict.

 "I admire the values that Safekids holds and am proud to be part of such a dedicated team working towards an extremely important cause for Aotearoa."